-Any railway undertaking is authorized to use a train path on the National Rail Network as long as it holds a safety certificate issued by the competent authority, that is, the Ministry in charge of the railways.
+Any railway undertaking is authorized to use a train path on the National Rail Network as long as it holds a safety certificate valid.

-The stipulation under which a safety certificate ca be obtained, its validity and the terms and conditions of its drawing up are defined by the amended Grand Duchy Regulation of 21 September 2009.
-This regulation also determines the conditions under which a safety certificate drawn up by the competent authority of another member State may be fully or partially recognized.
+The stipulation under which a safety certificate ca be obtained, its validity and the terms and conditions of its drawing up are defined by the law of 5 February 2021, which also determines the conditions under which a safety certificate drawn up by the competent authority of another member State may be fully or partially recognized.